robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 aggregated using a modal moving window method using a circular window corresponding to the above scales (Graham et al. 2019).
-We assume 30 m and 100 m represents fine-scale decision making for caribou during foraging, while re-sampling at 500 m , 750 m and 1000 m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
+We assume 30 m and 100 m represents fine-scale decision making for caribou during foraging, while 500 - 1000 m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2018).
 Multilayer networks consisted of the social associations between 21 individuals across three habitat layers (foraging, forest and open) for the entire study period.
 For each land cover resolution, we calculated individual graph strength within each habitat layer, and edge overlap and multidegree across habitat layers.

 ### Temporal scale